Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
-       - The component-set container you wish to edit.
+       - The component-set container you want to edit.
      * - ``--add ID || Name``
        - The studio or command center you want to **share** with.
      * - ``--rm ID || Name``
        - The studio or command center you want to **unshare** with.
      * - ``--absolute ID || Name``
-       - Unshares the tool with all organizations and than shares the tool with the specified organizations. *Ignores ``--add`` and ``--rm`` commands*.
+       - Unshares the tool with all organizations and then shares the tool with the specified organizations. *Ignores ``--add`` and ``--rm`` commands*.
      * - ``-f, --format “{JSON VALUE}, {JSON VALUE}”``
        - Returns a table with the requested JSON values.
 For example: ``--format "{failed}, {unsharedFrom}"``
      * - ``--json``